German Easter Traditions, Facts and Customs- Easter in Germany!

 Sorbian Easter Eggs- How are they made, and who are the Sorbs?

-Some of the most beautifully decorated Easter Eggs that I’ve ever seen are Sorbian Easter Eggs.
+Sorbian Easter Eggs are some of the most beautifully decorated Easter Eggs I’ve ever seen.
 My mother introduced us to them when we were children, and she remembered them from her childhood.
-You see, my Opa, her father, is from Weißwasser… a town in eastern Saxony, Germany, a town that once belonged to Upper Lusatia or Upper Sorbia.
-While my family…
+My Opa, her father, is from Weißwasser, a town in eastern Saxony, Germany, that once belonged to Upper Lusatia or Upper Sorbia.
+While my family isn’t “Sorbian,” the…

 The German Easter Holidays- Easter Weekend in Germany

-Celebrating the German Easter Holidays is much more than just finding eggs or church on Sunday.
+Celebrating the German Easter Holidays is much more than finding eggs and a church service on Sunday.
 You celebrate the Easter weekend in Germany!
-Although the country is becoming more secular, Easter feels much more celebrated or acknowledged than here in the US.
+Although the country is becoming more secular, Easter feels much more celebrated or acknowledged than in the US.
 I’m not talking about the commercial aspect.
 Yes, there are colorful eggs and decorations in every store.
 Still,…

 Eierlikör Torte Recipe – Perfect for Easter or the Kaffeeklatsch